Header Image 1

 What are the Entry Requirements for A-Level Geography?

-At least five 5s at GCSE, including at least a 6 in Geography (if studied) and a 5 in English Language and Maths.
+To enrol in the A-Level Geography course, you’ll need at least five GCSEs at grade 5 or above, including a grade 6 in Geography (if studied), and a grade 5 in both English Language and Maths.